Niña Pastori: Discography

-Produced by Paco Ortega and Alejandro Sanz, it was her first studio album that she recorded aged just 17.
-The album went platinum, (150,000 copies sold), and her single "Tú me camelas" managed to be among the top of the music charts for months.
+Produced by Paco Ortega and Alejandro Sanz, it was her first studio album, which she recorded aged just 17.
+The album went platinum (150,000 copies sold), and her single "Tú me camelas" managed to be among the top of the music charts for months.
 As for its content, the album offers a mix of pop along with rumbas, fandangos, bulerías and tanguillos.